 Mind those adjectives: Whenever you are in a position of having to describe someone, try to use true, good adjectives and represent the best you can of them to others, as you would like them to do for you.
 “If a person conceals the weakness of another in this world, Allah will conceal his weakness in the Hereafter”.
 [Muslim]

 Truth, truth and nothing but the truth: This should probably have been number one on my list, but truth is the best of speech, no matter how bitter it may sound or how unprofitable it may be to one’s own self, stick to the truth, and the truth will save you.

-Qur’an: Block time out for Qur’an everyday to increase your consciousness of Allah (glorified and exalted be He) and to purify your speech.
+Qur’an: Block time out for Qur’an everyday to increase your consciousness of Allah and to purify your speech.

 Don’t be obnoxiously critical: Instead of discouraging or criticizing your peers or students or anyone who comes to you for advice, thank them, appreciate them, motivate them, and use the best way of pointing out any flaws you may seem to find and help them see how best to fix them.

 It is recorded that Anas said, “I served the Prophet of Allah, upon him be peace, for ten years.
 During that time, he never once said to me as much as ‘Uff’ if I did something wrong.
 He never asked me, if I had failed to do something, ‘Why did you not do it?,’ and he never said to me, if I had done something wrong, ‘Why did you do it?’
 [Al Adab Al Mufrad]

 Be soft-spoken: Remove all harsh words and phrases from your dictionary.
 Ask your friends and family members what vocabulary of yours they have found offensive, make a list of it, and replace them with kinder words.